H-Shen/K-Way-Merger/README.md

 * Sort integers in each input file by increasing order and rewriting the result to the input file
 * Merge all integers in all input files and write the result to the output file using a binary heap.

+A possible application scenario: Sorting billions of integers after splitting them into multiple files.

 #### Usage

 To build the image and execute the unit tests in a docker container, run: